cmdruid/crypto-tools/README.md

-# crypto-utils
+# Crypto Utils

-Utility library that wraps webcrypto and @noble/secp256k1.
+A helper library for making cryptography great again.

+Everything is fully-typed and straight-forward to use.
+Documentation coming soon!